GeoMxTM Digital Spatial Profiler

 - View: Use visible wavelength low-plex imaging to establish tissue "geography."
 Select regions-of-interest (ROIs) for high-plex profiling

 - Profile: UV-release oligo tags at selected ROIs

 - Plate: Store released tags in microtiter plate, index, and hybridize to barcodes

 - Digitally count up to 1 million data points per ROI

 - Analyze the data with nSolver™Advanced Analysis Software

-Toki MI, Merritt CR, Wong PF, et al. High-plex predictive marker discovery for melanoma immunotherapy treated patients using Digital Spatial Profiling.
+Toki MI, et al. High-plex predictive marker discovery for melanoma immunotherapy treated patients using Digital Spatial Profiling.
 CCR 2019; epub.

 - AGBT 2019_Comprehensive spatial RNA profiling of tumor, microenvironment and immune response pathways with the NanoString GeoMx™ Digital Spatial Profiler

 - AGBT 2019_In situ RNA Expression Profiling of 1600+ Immuno-oncology Targets in FFPE Tissue using NanoString GeoMx™ Digital Spatial Profiler

 - AGBT 2019_Single cell protein profiling of immune cells within the tumor microenvironment using NanoString GeoMxTM Digital Spatial Profiler